 Step 1: Make it easy to give for the first time

-Online giving grew the most for faith-based organizations in 2017 compared to the other sectors such as nonprofits.
-The increase was an 18.1% YoY growth rate.
-Knowing this, you should equip your church with online giving tools to ensure that first-time givers have all available options to tithe.
-By making it incredibly easy for your ministry to give online, engaging with those that haven’t given or tithed before is more effective and simplified.
+Equip your church with online giving tools so that first-time givers have all available options to donate when their ready.
+By making it incredibly easy for your ministry to give online, inspiring those that haven’t given before is more effective.

 Step 2: Design a system to inform you when first-timers give

-To engage with first-time givers, you have to know that they’ve given.
+Engage with first-time givers is more effective when you know that they’ve given.
 The best way to achieve this is to design a system that alerts you when someone donates for the first time.
-When using easyTithe’s reporting system, you can have transaction reports emailed to you daily, weekly, and monthly.
+With easyTithe’s reporting system, transaction reports can be set up to be emailed to you daily, weekly, and monthly.
 You can also encourage first-time givers to leave a short message in the “additional comment” section to further the reporting insight.

 Step 3: Have a plan ready for your next steps of engagement

 Before someone gives, you should already know what your next steps of engagement are.
 It can be as simple as sending a handwritten note thanking them for their gift.
-This should be done promptly because if the person doesn’t feel appreciated, they’re less likely to give a second time.
-Try to get your message out within a week (if not the next day) of the donation and make sure it is heartfelt.
+Reach out promptly because if the person doesn’t feel appreciated, they’re less likely to give a second time.
+Try to get your message out within a week (if not the next day) of the donation and make sure it’s heartfelt.

 Step 4: Follow-up with the results of the first gift

-Because giving can be part of one’s spiritual journey, givers appreciate seeing the results of their contributions.
+Because giving is part of one’s spiritual journey, donors appreciate seeing the results of their contributions.
 The follow-up is separate from the thank you and lets them know how they’ve impacted the church’s mission and helped the community.

 For instance, if your church is raising money to rebuild a family’s home that was taken by fire, let the first-time giver know the progress of the mission.
 You can use before and after pictures in the follow-up as well as quotes from the family to highlight how their lives have been positively impacted.